crazybyte/HomebrewTS/README.md

 node ./build/bridgeMaster.js
 ```

+You might need to review and modify the json configuration files and copy them into the build folder.

-## Applications included
+## Applications/Classes included

-* **bridgeMaster.js**.
-Sample application that consist of a master and two peers.
-One of the peers connects to the master and the other connects to a official dmr master.
+* **bridgeMaster**.
+Sample application that consist of a master and a peer.
+The peers connects anofficial dmr master.
+The DMR packets of certain TGs can be sent to a queue (redis)for further processing.

+* **VoiceSender** class that takes DMR packets from a queue, decodes the audio (using MD380) and sends it to a UDP destination.
+You can use it for streaming combined with gstreamer and icecast2.

 * **dumper.js**: An application to dump the dmr calls into .dmr files

 * **injector.js**: Application to resend previously saved .dmr files.

 The bridgeMaster application includes a monitoring server that runs on port 8080.
 There monitoring application does not have any builtin security.